Reporting an Issue

 - Housing & Residence Life, 1375 Village Loop Road

 The university encourages you to seek out these resources regardless of whether the behavior occurred on or off-campus.
 These resources are available to assist you in making decisions about how to proceed.
 For more information, see our Where To Get Help page.

 Anonymous reporting to Weber State Police can also be done by filling out this form.
-(Note this is not monitored in real time; if you have an emergency, call 911.)
-Any information given may assist the police in determining if there is a pattern of crime with regard to a particular location, method, or suspect and may enable the police, in appropriate circumstances, to alert the campus community to potential dangers.
-Filing an anonymous report may limit the ability of the police department to provide specific assistance or to investigate or solve a crime.
+(Note this is not monitored in real-time; if you have an emergency, call 911.)
+Any information given may assist the police in determining if there is a pattern of crime with regard to a particular location, method, or suspect and may enable Weber State Police, in appropriate circumstances, to alert the campus community to potential dangers.
+Filing an anonymous report may limit the ability of Weber State Police to provide specific assistance or to investigate or solve a crime.

 When you seek help from anyone on campus, first ask what level of confidentiality they can provide and what they are required to report.
 Many survivors seek out a supervisor, professor, or individual in a position of trust.
 You are strongly encouraged to talk to somebody about what happened in order to get needed support, and understand that certain WSU personnel have reporting obligations:

 All WSU faculty, staff, and administrators are required to report discriminatory harassment, including sexual harassment to the Title IX Coordinator, with the exception of the Counseling and Psychological Services Center and Women’s Center/Safe@Weber Advocacy Services.

 Some faculty, staff, and administrators (Campus Security Authorities) are also required to report criminal activity, absent identifying information, to the WSU Police Department.
 See http://weber.edu/police/reporting.html for further information about CSA reporting.

 Other laws prevent confidentiality from being maintained in cases of abuse, neglect, and/or exploitation of minors or vulnerable adults, or if a determination is made that you are in imminent danger of harming yourself or others.

 Other off-campus resources have different levels or reporting requirements and none have reporting requirements to the university.
 If you are reluctant to come forward to university personnel, please seek help somewhere.